Torreys Peak

 Torreys Peak is a mountain in the Front Range region of the Rocky Mountains in Colorado.
 It is one of 53 fourteeners in Colorado.
 Its nearest major city is Denver.
 Torreys Peak is located along the Continental Divide, as well as the division between Clear Creek County and Summit County.
+In the Arapaho language Torrey's Peak and the adjacent Gray's Peak are named, Heeniiyoowuu or "Ant Hills".

 Name

 The first European to ascend Torreys Peak, botanist Charles C. Parry, named the peak for his botanist colleague John Torrey.
 Torrey actually did not see the peak until 1872, 11 years later (the year before his death at the age 76).
 It is nearly always mentioned in conjunction with nearby Grays Peak.

 Hiking

 There are three main trails used to reach the summit.
 The first is actually a continuation of Grays Peak Trail to the summit of Grays Peak, which starts in Stevens Gulch.
 See the Grays Peak article for more information on accessing that trail.

 A popular and challenging variation of this trail follows class-3 Kelso Ridge.
 This route splits from the Grays Peak trail 2 mi from the trailhead, climbs to the 12400 ft saddle between Torreys and 13164 ft Kelso Mountain, then follows the rugged ridge about 1 mi to the summit.

 The third trail starts at Loveland Pass about 4.5 mi to the northwest.
 To reach Loveland Pass, follow I-70 west from Denver 55 mi to where US Route 6 breaks off and heads south.
 Follow the meandering Route 6 approximately seven miles to the trailhead at Loveland Pass, at an elevation of 11990 ft.
 The steepest part of the trail actually begins right away with a half mile climb of 1000 ft.
 The trail follows the Continental Divide gently taking the climber down into three saddles and up two more peaks, including Grizzly Peak at 13427 ft and Mount Sniktau at 13234 ft.
 The final saddle rests at approximately 12,600 ft.
 From this saddle, it is a mile-long ascent of 1800 ft to the final summit.

 Once at the summit, many opt to continue on to Grays Peak, 0.75 mi away.
 The trail from Torreys Peak to Grays Peak dips down to a 13707 ft saddle and then climbs back up to 14270 ft.